All Episodes

 This is about 44 seconds.

-this gets a little bit more specific.
+This gets a little bit more specific.

-Put a lick on him right now.
+We need to put a lip on right now.

 We need to decide.